-This project explores two major concepts: The influence and impact of experiencing life via the Internet and digital platforms; The idea of Americana and its relationship to material culture, celebrity and creating history.
+This project explores two major concepts: The influence and impact of experiencing life via the Internet and digital platforms; The idea of Americana and its relationship to material culture and creating history.

-The materiality (prints on holographic cardstock) in this series explores concepts such as: Craft, “girl” aesthetic, distortion, impermanence, reflection et al. The highly reflective, color changing surface references a non-art culture (think Lisa Frank stationary and stickers) while also mimicking a 90’s digital aesthetic (animated gifs etc.) The image continually changes as the viewer moves around the pieces, representing the ever changing nature of digital content and personal experiences with it.
+The materiality (prints on holographic cardstock) in this series explores concepts such as: Craft, “girl” aesthetic, distortion, impermanence and reflection.
+The highly reflective, color changing surface references a non-art culture (think Lisa Frank stationary and stickers) while also mimicking a 90’s digital aesthetic (animated gifs.)
+The image continually changes as the viewer moves around the pieces, representing the ever changing nature of digital content and personal experiences with it.

 Visions from Graceland